 The Commissioners of Revenue Inquiry^{} recommend a preparatory assortment of letters at the receiving-houses, similar to that here proposed.
-To this recommendation it has been objected by the Post-master General, that "the receivers are tradesmen, and any operation with the letters in an open shop, beyond the mere transfer from the receiving-box to the bag, must be highly objectionable, even if it tended to forward the business at the General Post Office; but any attempt at such assortment, with nearly 700 post towns classed in 24 divisions, would lead to extensive confusion, and would retard instead of expediting the delivery."
-But the objection here stated does not appear applicable to the plan which I have proposed; under that plan the letters would be merely transferred from the receiving boxes to the bag.
+To this recommendation it has been objected by the Post-master General, that "the receivers are tradesmen, and any operation with the letters in an open shop, beyond the mere transfer from the receiving-box to the bag, must be highly objectionable, even if it tended to forward the business at the General Post Office; but any attempt at such assortment, with nearly 700 post towns classed in 24 divisions, would lead to extensive confusion, and would retard instead of expediting the delivery."+ But the objection here stated does not appear applicable to the plan which I propose.